Keep Up With McLean!

 To sleep, perchance to dream.
 Except when those dreams turn into nightmares replaying a traumatic event from the past.
 That’s why the study of sleep and circadian rhythm disruption is a central element of the 5-year, $13.5 million research effort at McLean Hospital that hopes to better understand the roots of post-traumatic stress disorder (PTSD).

-“Sleep problems are common to virtually every psychiatric illness,” said Bill Carlezon, PhD, chief of the Basic Neuroscience Division and director of the Behavioral Genetics Laboratory at McLean.
+“Sleep problems are common to virtually every psychiatric illness,” said Bill Carlezon, PhD, chief of the Center of Excellence in Basic Neuroscience and director of the Behavioral Genetics Laboratory at McLean.
 “People have nightmares.
 People can’t sleep.
 One of the things that can happen when a person experiences these problems is they are tempted to self-medicate—by drinking or taking drugs—anything to make them feel relaxed.”

 What will make this project different is the parallel focus on the role of two neuropeptides, corticotropin-releasing factor (CRF) and pituitary adenylate cyclase-activating polypeptide (PACAP), that regulate the stress hormone cortisol and other biological processes that can affect the sleep process.